HemasaiAmujuri/Spam-Mail/README.md

 4.Now apply TfidfVectorizer it helps to find the frequency of the words in a document.It also helps to remove unnecessary values.
 5.Now apply Logistic Regression algorithm .
 6.Its time to find accuracy of our model ,the training and testing accuracy of our model is 96 percent.

+Functionality:
+user copy his/her mail it predicts spam or ham mail based on keywords